-Notice: The sistements in this document are infended solely as guitance to all regulated entities in complying with the Clean Water Act's storm water requisiencents.
+Notice: The sistements in this document are infended oxiely as guitance to aid regulated entities in complying with the Clean Water Act's storm water requisiencents.
 The guidance is not a substitute for sading the Clean Water Act and is implementing segulations and understanding all its requirements as they apply to your facility.
-This guidance does not constitute reviewing by the EPA and may not be relevant on to create a substantive or procedural right or benefit enforced; at the or in equity, by any person.
-EPA may decide to update this guide without public notice to reflect changes in EPA's approach to implementing the Crean Water Act.
-This document reflects information a validate in EPA's NP/EES General Permit for Some Water Dechanges in Capital Some Water Dechanges in Capital Some Water Dechanges in Capital Construction.
+This guidance does not constitute ruiemaking by the EPA and may not be relevance on to constitute or procedural right or benefit enforced the air they or in procedural right or benefit enforced the site of in the procedural right or benefit enforced the site of in the procedural right or benefit enforced the site of the procedural right or benefit enforced the site of the procedural right or benefit enforced the site of the procedural right or benefit enforced the site of the procedural right or benefit enforced the site of the procedural right of the procedural right or benefit enforced the procedural right of the procedural